 Bathrooms, Closets, and Cabinets

-Bathrooms, closets, and cabinets are often better fits because they are smaller and more enclosed.
-A Peltier unit can help reduce mustiness in a wardrobe, under-sink cabinet, or small bathroom shelf.
+Closets and cabinets are often better fits because they are smaller and more enclosed.
+A Peltier unit can help reduce mustiness in a wardrobe or storage cabinet when the space is dry enough for safe electrical use and the vents remain clear.

-In bathrooms, it should support ventilation, not replace it.
-Use the exhaust fan during and after showers, wipe standing water when possible, and keep the door open after bathing if privacy and layout allow.
+In bathrooms, a dehumidifier should support ventilation, not replace it.
+Use the exhaust fan during and after showers, wipe standing water when practical, and keep the unit away from sinks, tubs, showers, and splash zones.
+Follow the manufacturer’s bathroom-use instructions and use appropriate GFCI protection.

-Buy one if you want quiet help in a closet, RV, cabinet, or tiny room.
-Skip it if you need to control a basement, dry wet materials, or bring a large room from humid to comfortable quickly.
+If you want model-by-model buying options, use the dedicated small-space dehumidifier comparison.
+For this decision, buy a Peltier unit only if you want quiet help in a closet, RV, cabinet, or very small room.
+Skip it if you need to control a basement, dry wet materials, or bring a full room from humid to comfortable quickly.

 Maintenance Tips for Better Results